bwohlberg/sporco/docs/source/invprob/cbpdn.rst

 coefficient maps for each channel, or a multi-channel dictionary with a single set of coefficient maps shared across all channels.
-In the former case the coefficient maps can be independent across the different channels (see the first :class:`.ConvBPDN` example below), or expected correlations between the channels can be modelled via a joint sparsity penalty (see the :class:`.ConvBPDNJoint` example below).
+In the former case the coefficient maps can be independent across the different channels (see the first :class:`.admm.cbpdn.ConvBPDN` example below), or expected correlations between the channels can be modelled via a joint sparsity penalty (see the :class:`.ConvBPDNJoint` example below).
 A more detailed discussion of these issues can be found in :cite:`wohlberg-2016-convolutional`.